The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: The Effect of Cash Windfalls on Fertility

-To examine whether the receipt of cash windfalls increases fertility through changing an extensive margin (i.e. having children or not) or an intensive margin (i.e. having more children or not), Columns (1) and (2) of Table \ref{subgroup3} display estimates according to parenthood status in the baseline year ($t=-1$).
-Our results indicate that the main estimate is generated by households that changed extensive margins of fertility.
-Lottery wins exceeding 1 million NT\$ significantly increase the number of children that a childless household ever had by 0.092 at the end of the sixth year following a win.
-In contrast, the windfall has little impact on the fertility behavior of households that already have children.
+To examine whether cash windfalls influence fertility through either the extensive margin (having children or not) or the intensive margin (having additional children), we analyze parenthood status in Table \ref{tab.household} Columns (1) and (2), which compare individuals with and without children the year before winning ($s=-1$).
+The results show that the main effect is driven by the extensive margin, in that childless individuals receiving a 10 million NT\$ windfall have 0.093 more children by the 6th year after winning.
+However, for individuals with children already, the windfall does not change fertility behavior.

-Parenthood and marital status are highly correlated.
-That is, childless people are usually single (unmarried).
-Thus, Columns (3) and (4) of Table \ref{subgroup3} explore response heterogeneity by marital status.
-Consistent with the results relating to parenthood status, we find that most of the fertility responses are driven by single-person households (see Column (3)).
-The estimated effect is negligible and insignificant for couples (see Column (4)).
-In the last two columns of Table \ref{subgroup3}, we extend the heterogeneity analysis according to whether couples have pre-win children or not.
-Our results indicate that the fertility behaviors of childless couples are more responsive to big lottery wins than those with children.
-However, both estimates are not significantly different from zero.
+Parenthood and marital status are closely linked, as childless individuals are typically unmarried.
+Thus, Columns (3) and (4) explore response differences by marital status.
+Aligning with the parenthood findings, the fertility increase mainly comes from single individuals (Column (3)).
+The effect is insignificant for married couples (Column 4).
+In the last two columns of Table \ref{tab.household}, we combine parenthood and marital status and extend the heterogeneity analysis according to whether couples have pre-win children, or not.
+Our results indicate that the fertility behaviors of childless couples are very responsive to lottery wins.
+Receiving a 10 million NT\$ windfall significantly increases the number of children ever had by childless couples by 0.357 at the end of the sixth year following a win, albeit for couples with children already, the prize money does not influence fertility.

-Taken together, we find that a cash windfall raises fertility levels, mostly at an extensive margin.
-That is, the receipt of a large amount of cash triggers only childless households to give birth and has little impact on the subsequent fertility of those who have already had children, which implies they might use lottery prizes to invest in the quality of their existing progeny.
-This finding coincides with Becker's conjecture that the quantity income elasticity should be small when parents consider the quantity-quality trade-off of children \citep{becker1960economic, becker1965theory}.
+In summary, we find that a cash windfall raises fertility levels, mostly along the extensive margin.
+However, the receipt of a large cash amount triggers only childless individuals to give birth and has little impact on subsequent fertility for those who already have children.
+This implies that parents likely prioritize investing in their existing children rather than having more.
+Our finding aligns with Becker's conjecture that the quantity of income elasticity should be small when parents consider the quantity-quality trade-off \citep{becker1960economic, becker1965theory,becker1973interaction, doepke2015gary,li2008quantity}.
+To test this hypothesis, in the next section, we examine whether lottery wins improve child quality, measured by college attendance.